ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 To further enrich cloud discovery data MCAS can integrate with Azure AD to replace users identified with Azure AD usernames.

-#### Design Considerations

 This simplifies identification and investigation of user activity, as well as allowing correlation with API collected activities.

-#### Design Decisions

-The tables below describe the Cloud Discovery Enrichment design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 51 Cloud Discovery Enrichment Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---